A home theater system with components such as a tv

 • Make sure to adjust the room temperature to ensure it remains comfortable during viewing

-See also How Much Best Buy Charges to Mount Tv
+See also How to Build a Support for Tv Mount

 How to Control Your Home Theater System with a Universal Remote